2019 BMW 1 Series Interior Exposed In New Spy Shots

 Just so we're clear, the 1 is on the left while the 3 is on the right:

-Elsewhere, the screen in the middle of the digital instrument cluster gives us a low-res look at the posh hatchback, while the intricate ambient lighting on the door cards as well as on the dashboard on the passenger side is a nice gimmick.
+The intricate ambient lighting on the door cards as well as on the dashboard on the passenger side is a nice gimmick.

 When it will be revealed, we won’t be too surprised if the new 1 Series will eschew the three-door model since demand in the compact segment for the cars that don’t have rear doors is shrinking.
 It remains to be seen whether BMW will change its mind about bringing the 1 Series Sedan to other markets, but for the time being, it’s only available in China and Mexico.